Senin, 04 Mei 2009

 Cabinet

-United Indonesia Cabinet.
+The day of his inauguration, Yudhoyono announced his new cabinet, which would be known as the United Indonesia Cabinet.
 Consisting of 36 ministers, it included members of the Democratic Party, Golkar and the PPP, PBB, PKB, PAN, PKP, and PKS.
 Professionals were also named in the cabinet, most of them taking on ministries in the economic field.
 The military were also included, with five former members appointed to the cabinet.
 As per Yudhoyono's promise during the election, four of the cabinet appointees were female.

 Education and health